kuriocity/kuriocity/README.md

 ### Hi there I am Abhishek 👋

-## I'm a Software Engineer @ Epam Systems !
+## I'm a Software Engineer @ Stanplus !

 - I enjoy building Full Stack Web Development Projects.
-- Mern Stack & Spring Boot.
+- Work on Mern Stack & Mean Stack but not limited to any technology.
-- I am always looking to collaborate!
+- I am always looking to collaborate with passionate minds!
-- I enjoy Competitive Programming.
+- I enjoy Competitive Programming & Problem Solving.
-- ⚡ Fun fact: I do Music Production is spare time!
+- ⚡ Fun fact: I do Music Production and play Piano in spare time!

 ### Connect with me: